isomerpages/moe-sls/_teacher-user-guide/Gamify/About Gamification and Leaderboard.md

 </li>
 <li><p>You will be able to view your Game details at the top, followed by the student’s XP, current Level and Achievement.</p>
 </li>
 <li>Under the <strong>XP and Level</strong> tab, you will be able to view the Experience Point (XP) Modifiers, which were determined when designing the game.
-Click here to find out how you can edit them [hyperlink Manage Gamification Settings]</li>
+Click <a target="_blank" href="/teacher-user-guide/gamify/manage-gamification-settings/">here</a> to find out how you can edit them.</li>
 <li>Under the <strong>Game Story</strong> tab, you will be able to view the Awarded Game Story.
 Click <strong>Preview</strong> to read the Game Story.</li>
 <li>Under the <strong>Achievement</strong> tab, you will be able to view both the <strong>Awarded</strong> and <strong>Not Awarded</strong> Achievements in the respective tabs.
 Click <strong>Preview</strong> to read the Achievement.</li>
 <li>Under the <strong>Team Members</strong> tab (only if Game Team is enabled), you will be able to see all the students present in the same Game Team as the selected student. </li>